ThPadelis/ts-starter/README.md

-git clone https://github.com/ThPadelis/ts-starter.git new-project cd new-project npm install npm run server
+git clone https://github.com/ThPadelis/ts-starter.git new-project cd new-project npm install npm run serve
 ```

 ## Useful Commands

-- `npm run serve` - starts a dev server and opens browser with running app
+- `npm run serve` - starts the application and watches for changes in the files
-- `npm run test` - runs lint and tests
-- `npm run watch` - runs tests in watch mode
-- `npm run prettier` - runs prettier to format whole code base (`.ts` and `.scss`)
+- `npm run build` - builds the application

 ## Goals

-The main goal of this repository is to provide an up to date example of Angular application following all recent best practices in various areas like:
+The main goal of this repository is to provide an example of TypeScript application following all recent best practices in various areas.

-This repository will also strive to always stay in sync with releases of Angular and the related libraries.
-The nature of the repository is also a great match for first time open source contributors who can add
-simple features and enhance test coverage, all contributors are more than welcome!
+The nature of the repository is also a great match for first time open source contributors who can add simple features and enhance test coverage, all contributors are more than welcome!

 ## Contributors